Redesigning DataUP for scalable future growth

 Why facilitated UX ideation sessions set the foundation for what we built

-To further refine the project’s direction, I led a series of facilitated UX ideation sessions designed to bridge the gap between high-level business strategy and tangible website features.
-As the Product Designer, my goal was to move beyond basic assumptions and extract deep institutional knowledge from the leadership team.
-By creating a collaborative environment, we explored the technical breadth of DataUP’s offerings and translated their complex data services into user-centric website sections that would resonate with technical decision-makers.
+To further refine the project's strategic direction, I led a series of facilitated UX ideation sessions designed to bridge the gap between high-level business strategy and tangible website features.
+As the Product Designer, the primary objective was to move beyond foundational assumptions and extract deep institutional knowledge from the leadership team.

 Working closely with key stakeholders, we conducted in-depth analyses of specific capabilities such as predictive modeling, (Machine Learning) ML architecture, and data integrity.
 This collaborative approach ensured the website's features weren't only visually appealing but also technically accurate and aligned with the company’s "Senior-Led Execution" narrative.
 These workshops allowed us to identify which specialized services required dedicated landing pages and which technical proof points were non-negotiable for establishing market authority.